 While our college counselors are easily accessible to all upper school students, they begin working with students in earnest in the winter of the junior year.
 Our college counselors are committed to learning about each student’s unique talents, interests, passions, and skills, which helps to prepare the student and family for a competitive college application process.

 Our college counselors remain updated on national and global admission trends.
 In addition to welcoming more than 100 college representatives from around the world to our campus each year, they continue to establish and maintain relationships with college/university deans, directors, and admission representatives through various college fairs, campus visits, and regional and national conferences.
 They are also active members of several admissions and college counseling-related associations including the Association of College Counselors in Independent Schools, the National Association for College Admission Counseling, and the Texas Association for College Admission Counseling.

-Collectively, the Class of 2019 received 401 offers of admission to 137 colleges and universities scattered among 32 states, the District of Columbia, Italy, and Spain.
+Collectively, the Class of 2020 received 368 offers of admission to 134 colleges and universities scattered among 34 states around the USA, the District of Columbia, and Canada.

 3 NATIONAL MERIT FINALISTS

 Community Service Hours Completed by the Class of 2020: 10,863 (118 hours/student)

 4 RECRUITED ATHLETES